Image of a healthy intervertebral disc.

 The Skinny On Herniated Discs

 In essence, your intervertebral discs ensure your spinal stability and enable pain-free movement.
 Very few of our actions avoid using the spine.
 Walking, lifting, standing, twisting, sitting, and lying down… Your spine makes all of these actions possible.
 When a traumatic event compromises the spine, however, it can render everyday actions extremely difficult—even excruciating.
+Herniated disc pain may include symptoms such as pain throughout an arm or leg, burning or tingling sensations, muscle weakness, and pain that radiates down one side of the body.
 In fact, when discussing spinal pain and degeneration, the verdict often points toward a damaged intervertebral disc.
 NJ Spine and Ortho can help you understand this phenomenon.

 The Design Of The Disc